ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 eyewear.
 Anything less will most likely compromise the Patient's visual comfort

 and long term wearability.
-The difference between adjusting and customizing is
+The difference between adjusting and form-fitting is

 what's different between today's eyewear merchants and yesterday's Opticians."

-"Dentists, Manicurists and Hairstylists make direct, tactile contact with the
+"Dentists, Manicurists and Hairstylists make direct, tactile, contact with

-Hands-on-the-Patient Opticians, can determine by sense of touch how a
+Hands on the Patient Opticians, can determine by sense of touch how a frame

-nor the appropriate ‘touch-and-feel’ required to custom fit the eyewear."
+nor the appropriate touch and feel required to handcraft and form-fit the eyewear."

 "Today, consumers can go online to get the same dehumanized service they